WilliamJin123/AgnoCode/README.md

 - PyGithub tools (for reading, creating repos, cloning repos, etc.)

 ### Multi-Agent Architecture
-- Ability to parallelize agent tasks (inherent)
-- Subagents (better designed, more readily used vs Claude Code)
 - Everything is in the name of making context LEAN
 - Options for detailed planning with or without HITL (equivalent to Claude Code's planning mode)
-- LATER: Build some pre-existing agent "profiles" (code reviewer, planner for UI, planner for Backend Infra, etc.)
+- Pre-existing agent "profiles" (code reviewer, planner for UI, planner for Backend Infra, etc.)

 ### Enhanced Search
 - Basic web search (for now, might even remove this just because its so naive)